Allegations of cheating during the 1994 Formula One World Championship: FIA action

-Schumacher and Benetton, along with three other drivers, were summoned to a FIA World Motor Sport Council meeting on July 26 to discuss his black flag at the British Grand Prix.
-It was announced at the meeting that Schumacher was disqualified from the race, thus losing his six points he earned from finishing second in the race, and also, he was handed a two-race ban.
+Schumacher and Benetton, along with three other drivers, were summoned to a FIA World Motor Sport Council meeting on 26 July to discuss his black flag at the British Grand Prix.
+It was announced at the meeting that Schumacher was disqualified from the race, thus losing his six points he earned from finishing second in the race, and he was also handed a two-race ban.
 This meant Schumacher would miss his home race, the German Grand Prix, along with the Hungarian Grand Prix, unless he chose to appeal the decision.
-In addition to the punishment handed to Schumacher, Benetton was fined a total of $600,000—$500,000 for not listening to the Stewards' at the British race and $100,000 for not sending copies of their engine management system when immediately requested.
-At the council meeting, the governing body also announced that no evidence had been found to suggest Benetton were using illegal electronic systems but did say that an illegal system did exist, which could be activated at any time.
+In addition to the punishment handed to Schumacher, Benetton was fined a total of $500,000 to $600,000 for not listening to the stewards' at the British race and $100,000 for not sending copies of their engine management system when immediately requested.
+At the council meeting, the governing body also announced that no evidence had been found to suggest Benetton were using illegal electronic systems but said that an illegal system existed, which could be activated at any time.
 Benetton and Schumacher appealed the decision made by the FIA, allowing the German to race at his home Grand Prix.

-Schumacher's appeal regarding the two race ban was rejected at the FIA International Court of Appeal, with the FIA opting to keep his two race ban intact, meaning he would miss the Italian and Portuguese races.
+Schumacher's appeal regarding the two race ban was rejected at the FIA International Court of Appeal, with the FIA opting to keep his two race ban intact, meaning he would miss the 1994 Italian Grand Prix on 11 September and the 1994 Portuguese Grand Prix on 25 September.
 JJ Lehto replaced Schumacher for the two races.